ofer987/aspnet-core-rc2-signalr/README.md

 More samples can be found in the official SignalR-server repository: https://github.com/aspnet/SignalR-Server/tree/master/samples/SignalRSample.Web

-**Warning**: SignalR has NOT been officially released and is as of yet subject to change.
+**Warning**: SignalR Server for ASP.NET Core has NOT yet been officially released and is as of yet subject to change.

 ## Prerequisites